health concerns

 St. Michael’s Summer Camp is primarily an outdoor camp, featuring a variety of physical activities, and campers who have asthma and allergies to pollen, ragweed, etc. will find that these conditions will be aggravated at camp.
 Boys with severe asthma cannot be admitted to camp at this time.
 Nebulizers may not be accepted into the camp.

-All of our food is carefully prepared by a team of faithful Rosarian Dominican religious sisters in a commercially-equipped kitchen.
+All of our food is carefully prepared by our faithful Summer Camp team in a commercially-equipped kitchen.
 Due to limitations in facility size, as well as the close-quarter dining of the campers, we cannot provide for boys who have life-threatening food allergies (e.g. nuts or shellfish) or those who require special meal preparation (e.g. those restricted to strict gluten-free diets).

 Campers who have been sick with a fever within seven days before their camping session begins may not attend camp.